FIWARE/tutorials.CRUD-Operations/README.md

     command: --bind_ip_all --smallfiles
 ```

-Both containers are residing on the same network - the Orion Context Broker is
+Both containers reside on the same network - the Orion Context Broker is
-listening on Port `1026` and MongoDB is listening on the default port `271071`.
+listening on port `1026` and MongoDB is listening on the default port `271071`.
-Both containers are also exposing the same ports externally - this is purely for
+For the sake of this tutorial, we have also made the two ports available from
-the tutorial access - so that cUrl or Postman can access them without being part
+outside the network so that cUrl or Postman can access them without having to
-of the same network.
-The command-line initialization should be self explanatory.
+be run from inside the network.
+The command-line initialization should be self
+explanatory.

 # Prerequisites